 Of all the rooms, the living room kitchen feels the most like ours, rather than mine.
 Asides from the gaming consoles which moved in before he did, officially, it feels like the room that we built together.
 The day he moved in, DH brought a gigantic sofa (it easily fits five or six adults side by side, yet somehow still gets dominated by the small whippet that frequently visits).
 It took five of us to get it up three flights of stairs.
 The sofa had come from his childhood and more directly, from his aunt’s house, where he and his sister and cousins had played out their adventures as kids, and had served as his weekend bed when he needed escape from student halls and freezing digs.

-We live it on it now.
+We live on it now.
 Sprawling out across the huge cushions or curling up tight together in one corner, knuckles white with tension as we watch The Bridge.
 In the window, a kitchen table, found in Oxfam and ferried home in the back of a black cab, serves occasionally as dinner table, more often as my desk.
-Next to it, housing the record player he gave me our first Christmas, the first Ikea unit we built together and behind the sofa and providing the extra surface I often need while cooking, is the second one, sturdier, more expensive, of real wood, something which probably we will have in every home we make together in the years to come.
+Next to it, housing the record player he gave me our first Christmas, the first Ikea unit we built together and behind the sofa and providing the extra surface I often need while cooking, is the second one, sturdier, more expensive, of real wood, something which we will bring into every home we make together in the years to come.

 For now this is our home, our first home together, where we got to know each other, cooked together, slow danced round the kitchen on tough days, doused each other with lice treatment when a friend’s dog left us with flea bites.
 More often than not this flat has been full of laughter and music blaring through the walls as we cook, hoover or shower, but we’ve both cried here.
 Happy tears, like the first time DH read the piece he was to deliver at his sister’s wedding.
 I was cooking and had my back to him, he went quiet and then suddenly he was behind me, burying his face in my shoulder to hide the tears.
 He’s always been a sap.